spdk/spdk.github.io/development.md

 Everyone is welcome to contribute!
 Design pre-work and general discussion occurs via one of the communications channels described on the [Community](/community/) page.

-Patch submission is done through GerritHub where patches are voted on by everyone in the community.
+Patch submission is done through Gerrit where patches are voted on by everyone in the community.
 A patch usually requires a minimum of two +2 votes before it will be merged. +2 votes are reserved for the [core maintainers](#core) who can be contacted on the mailing list or in Slack.